magnus-ISU/GospelOfMagnus/gospel.md

 19 I tell you this now, before it occurs, so that when it does occur, you may believe that I am he.
 20 Very truly, I tell you, whoever receives one whom I send receives me; and whoever receives me receives him who sent me."

+## Jesus declares one will betray him the first time

 Mark 14:18
 18 And when they had taken their places and were eating, Jesus *was troubled in spirit and declared*, *"Very* Truly I tell you, one of you will betray me, one who is eating with me."